SharePoint/sp-dev-docs/docs/sp-add-ins/working-with-lists-and-list-items-with-rest.md

 <br/>

-The following XML shows an example of the list properties that are returned when you request the XML content type.
+The following XML shows an example of the **list properties that are returned when you request the XML content type**.

 ```XML
   <content type="application/xml">